telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 By default, the Kendo UI Grid for ASP.NET MVC encodes the HTML entities that are included in its data.
 To prevent this, call the [`Encoded`](/api/Kendo.Mvc.UI.Fluent/GridBoundColumnBuilder#formatsystem.string) method and pass `false` as its argument.

-The example below demonstrates how to display HTML entities in Grid columns.
+The following example demonstrates how to display HTML entities in Grid columns.

 ###### Example